 INSCT’s interdisciplinary law and graduate academic programs—and their calibrated mix of academic research and real-world practice—are designed to give law and policy students the best possible theoretical and practical training as they prepare themselves for careers in national and international security, counterterrorism, international law, postconflict reconstruction, and cybersecurity.
 INSCT is led by the Hon.
 James E. Baker, one of the most highly regarded national security lawyers and policy advisors in the nation.

-In addition to its three certificates of advanced study—in National Security and Counterterrorism Law, Security Studies, and Postconflict Reconstruction (see below)—INSCT directs a study abroad program in Israel; supports student-run organizations (SATSA, Syrian Accountability Project, Impunity Watch); sponsors advanced graduate research; and runs an online cybersecurity course.
+In addition to its three certificates of advanced study—in National Security and Counterterrorism Law, Security Studies, and Postconflict Reconstruction—INSCT directs a study abroad program in Israel; supports student-run organizations; and sponsors advanced graduate research.

 With tools shaped and honed at INSCT, alumni have secured positions in the US government (CIA, NSA, FBI, ODNI); international organizations (ICC, World Bank); US military (JAG Corps); and think tanks and consultancies (Booz Allen, Deloitte).